Useful contacts

 Hynt

-An Arts Council of Wales initiative providing specific access information to plan a theatretrip in Wales.
-Cardholders are entitled to a free ticket for their carer at all the participating venues – the list is not comprehensive, but growing.
+An Arts Council of Wales initiative which offers specific access information to plan a theatre trip in Wales.
+If you’re a cardholder, you can get a free ticket for your carer at all participating venues.

 SeatPlan

-This website provides a decent level of access information for many of the UK’s major theatres.
-Each venue has a seating plan (with some photos of views from seats) and an Access section.
+This website offers a decent level of access information for many of the UK’s major theatres.
+Each venue has a seating plan, with some photos of views from seats, and an Access section.

 Stagetext

-A charity providing captioning and live subtitling services to theatres and arts venues.
-The What’s On page can be searched by region or date.
+A charity who offers captioning and live subtitling services to theatres and arts venues.
+You can search the What’s On page by region or date.

 Vocal Eyes